m1l/EnglishPhonetic/README.md

 Now you can paste any text into the text are and click Convert button

 ## Future
-Croatian or Lattin alphabet, then a version for German, Esperanto, and Spanish can be added
+Latin alphabet, then a version for German, Esperanto, and Spanish can be added